This page details the ways you can export your application for distribution

 The is-directory boolean field is used to define whether the file field points to a file or directory so that the right installation algorithm is used.

-Tip: When installing on Unix systems, try to also consider the XDG Base directory specification when deciding on installation directories.
+When installing on Freedesktop systems(Linux and BSD), try to also consider the XDG Base directory specification when deciding on installation directories.

 Windows